MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  There is a list of restricted ports built into Google Chrome.
+  There is a list of restricted ports built into Microsoft Edge.
 Connections to these ports will fail.
 This policy allows bypassing that list.
 The set of ports is defined as a comma-separated list that outgoing connections should be permitted on.

-Ports are restricted to prevent Google Chrome from being used as a vector to exploit various network vulnerabilities.
+Ports are restricted to prevent Microsoft Edge from being used as a vector to exploit various network vulnerabilities.
 Setting this policy may expose your network to attacks.
 This policy is intended as a temporary workaround for error code "ERR_UNSAFE_PORT" while migrating a service running on a blocked port to a standard port (for example port 80 or 443).

 Malicious websites can easily detect that this policy is set, and for which ports, then use that information to target attacks.